Silo // 2024

 September 2023–February 2024

-Silo Capital offers unique financing solutions that align with the dynamics of the food supply chain, setting it apart from traditional lending institutions.
-In doing this, Silo creates opportunities for businesses to access capital more easily and quickly than ever before.
+Silo Capital offers unique financing solutions that align with the dynamics of the food supply chain—setting it apart from traditional lending institutions in that it gives businesses access to capital more easily and quickly than ever before.
+This is game-changing.
+It’s the difference in making it through slow season, tapping into new markets, or opening that additional warehouse facility to move more product.

-Onboarding is inefficient, time consuming, and heavily reliant on manual effort from everyone to get a new customer onboarded to Silo Capital.
-It creates a barrier for users to sign up and hinders Silo’s ability to collect information and assess prospective capital users with confidence.
+Onboarding to Silo Capital is inefficient, time-consuming, and heavily reliant on manual effort—creating a barrier for users to sign up and hindering Silo’s ability to collect information and assess prospective capital users with confidence.

 For customers